Improve The Quality Of Your Post Construction Cleaning Proposals

 And don’t forget to add the cost of your supplies into your estimate, too.
 If you need to rent large dumpsters or special cleaning equipment, like vacuums, floor burnishers, or tile and grout machines, you should bill your prospect for these charges.

 After you’ve done your research to determine your costs, the next step is easy.
-Writing the estimate for your services can be a simple task thanks to online templates.
-We even designed a proposal template program within Route called the Proposal Generator.
+Writing the contract for your services can be a simple task thanks to bidding software online templates.
+We even designed a proposal template system within Route called the Proposal Generator.

 To write a proposal using the Proposal Generator, open Route on your desktop and find the program.
 Once it’s open, the interface is user friendly, so you should be able to figure it out just by clicking around.

 What you will see on your screen is an editor menu and a preview screen.
 The editor is where you will customize your contract.
 You will first give your contract a name, then you can add your logo if you like.

 The next text box is for service charges.
 Here you will list all the jobs you are going to charge for and their respective price.

 There may be some boxes in the Proposal Generator that you do not need to fill in, like service frequency.
 You can uncheck these boxes in the editor menu if you don’t want to include them in your contract.

 Make sure you add in any special concerns or charges, such as travel time or logistical expenses before you write the total.
 Put the total price for all your services at the bottom of your estimate.